Sporting events may never be same following COVID pandemic

 UFC president Dana White

-The pandemic has forced more people to get comfortable with cashless and contactless transactions, which will almost certainly be implemented more often than they were before the event world came to a screeching halt in March.
+The pandemic has forced more people to get comfortable with cashless and contactless transactions, which will almost certainly be implemented on a much wider scale than they were before the event world came to a screeching halt in March.

 Fans were already expressing displeasure with waiting in lines at venues, so tweaks like mobile ordering and reducing the menus at concession stands to speed the process can be implemented with even less resistance when fans return.